AutoDB/AutoDB/README.md

 ```
 final class Artist: Model, @unchecked Sendable {

-	struct ArtistTable: Table {
+	struct Value: Table {

+		// define a type name, will be the table name in the database.
+This makes us free to call our types whaterver we want.
+You must do this if migrating from an existing database.
+		public static var typeName: String { "Artist" }

 		var id: AutoId = 0		 // all ids are of type UInt64, which makes it easy to handle uniqueness.
-		var name: String = ""	// we must have a default value (cab be nil)
+		var name: String = ""	 // we must have a default value
+		var genre: String? = nil // another property, also with a default value
+		... (all other properties)
 	}

-	var value: ArtistTable
+	var value: Value {
+		didSet { didSet(oldValue) }	// automatic change tracking
+	}
-	init(_ value: ArtistTable) {
+	init(_ value: Value) {
 		self.value = value
 	}
 }